github/docs/content/admin/identity-and-access-management/authenticating-users-for-your-github-enterprise-server-instance/using-saml.md

 > Another user already owns the account.
 Please have your administrator check the authentication log.

 The message typically indicates that the person's username or email address has changed on the IdP.
-Ensure that the `NameID` mapping for the personal account on {% data variables.product.prodname_ghe_server %} matches the user's `NameID` on your IdP.
+Ensure that the `NameID` mapping for the personal account on {% data variables.product.prodname_ghe_server %} matches the account's `NameID` on your IdP.
 For more information, see "[Updating a user's SAML `NameID`](#updating-a-users-saml-nameid)."

 ### Error: Recipient in SAML response was blank or not valid